+FTSE/JSE indices

-The FTSE/JSE All Share Index and FTSE/JSE All Bond Index are calculated by FTSE International Limited ("FTSE") in conjunction with the JSE Limited ("JSE") in accordance with standard criteria.
-The FTSE/JSE All Share Index and FTSE/JSE All Bond Index are the proprietary information of FTSE and the JSE.
-All copyright subsisting in the values and constituent lists of the FTSE/JSE All Share Index and FTSE/JSE All Bond Index vests in FTSE and the JSE jointly.
+The FTSE/JSE indices referenced herein are calculated by FTSE International Limited ("FTSE") in conjunction with the JSE Limited ("JSE") in accordance with standard criteria.
+The FTSE/JSE indices are the proprietary information of FTSE and the JSE.
+All copyright subsisting in the FTSE/JSE indices' values and constituent lists vests in FTSE and the JSE jointly.
 All their rights are reserved.